Maintaining our green spaces

 We have considered which green spaces offer the greatest value to our communities and have reflected this in the level of maintenance we will carry out.

-To support out carbon neutral ambitions, our policy supports biodiversity and reduces the impact of maintenance on the environment, such as through allowing some areas to ‘re-wild’, and mowing low amenity areas less often, which means the grass can grow longer, and the natural flora can flourish – providing areas for wildlife to flourish too.
+To support our carbon neutral ambitions, our policy supports biodiversity and reduces the impact of maintenance on the environment.
+We allow some areas to ‘re-wild’, and mow low amenity areas less often, which means the grass can grow longer, and the natural flora can flourish – providing areas for wildlife to flourish too.

-The policy only relates to the parcels of land maintained by the council’s environmental services company, Ansa, and does not cover green spaces included as part of the adopted highway or the larger country parks.
+The policy only relates to the parcels of land maintained by the council’s environmental services.
+It does not cover green spaces included as part of the adopted highway or the larger country parks.
 These have their own maintenance regimes.

 The following checkboxes are used for accordion drop-downs.
 When selected, they show content that was visually hidden